Robot-mediated physical Human-Human Interaction in Neurorehabilitation: a position paper: Conclusions

 The evolution of rehabilitation robotics is moving toward interactive, patient-centered approaches.
 RHHI has the potential to revolutionize current scenarios and enhance clinical outcomes while preserving the essential human connection between patients and therapists.
 This position paper has outlined the key advantages of the RHHI approach and the research directions needed to effectively transfer current findings to clinical settings.

 We advocate for a RHHI framework where robotic technology is not a substitute for therapists but rather an augmentation of their expertise and capabilities.
 While robots offer strength, precision, and measurable outcomes, therapists remain vital for delivering personalized, multisensory care and nuanced decision-making.
 Our multidisciplinary team---including clinicians, therapists, and engineers---has outlined key directions for future research.
 First and foremost, future efforts should focus on the design of robotic systems and control algorithms that prioritize task functionality, safety, and cost-effectiveness.
 In parallel, further development is needed to enable robust networking between devices, with particular attention to privacy and system stability.
 Moreover, RHHI integration into clinical practice requires the involvement of therapists when designing system features and defining key functional exercises.
 Fundamental research challenges were also identified and should be addressed to advance the field of RHHI.
 This requires deeper insight into motor learning mechanisms during RHHI, including motivation, engagement, partner characteristics, and interaction dynamics, supported by multidisciplinary research on social and physical interaction.
-A comprehensive understanding of all these aspects is essential to reveal the true impact of this technology and to assess its applicability in NR and the future role of the therapist.

 RHHI represents a paradigm shift in rehabilitation, offering a powerful synergy between human and robotic complementary contributions.
 However, realizing its full potential requires a concerted effort from researchers, clinicians, and health care policymakers.
 By addressing these challenges, we can ensure that RHHI remains a tool for empowerment—enhancing, rather than replacing, the human connection that lies at the heart of rehabilitation.